jobroe/cc13xx-cmake/README.md

+> **Please note:** At the moment there is no further work on the project because there is currently no possibility to flash a firmware with open source tools (e.g. OpenOCD).

 # About

 The aim of this project is to provide a software development environment based on CMake, GCC and openOCD for TI's CC13x0 platform.